-As online shopping and overnight delivery became a more critical facet of a retailer’s success, many retailers soon realized that there simply was no logistical way to store all the inventory in one location; there was not enough space in any one warehouse, nor was there a centrally located spot that made overnight shipping viable.
-In response, many companies started building fulfillment centers in various places around the country.
-These buildings are spaced out and located by key shipping hubs in order to minimize delivery times, shipping costs, and streamline the order fulfillment process.
+So, what is a fulfillment center?
+As online shopping and overnight delivery became a more critical facet of a retailer’s success, many retailers soon realized that there simply was no logistical way to store all their inventory in one location.
+There was not enough space in any one warehouse, nor was there a centrally located spot that made it possible to ship orders next-day or overnight.

-- Grouping items into a unit
+- Grouping goods into a unit

 - Handling returns

-Inventory Management Problems
+Fixing Inventory Management Problems